Before Optimization

 Q: Do I always need training data?

+Q: How long does optimization take?
 A: Usually 1-5 minutes for typical datasets (10-100 examples).

 Q: Can I optimize an already optimized extractor?
+A: Yes, you can continue optimizing with new data as you collect it.

+Q: Will this make my extractions slower?
 A: No - optimization happens once during training.
-Production extraction speed is the same.
+Production extraction speed is unchanged.

 Try It Now